danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 * conclusion para
 * description meta
 * edit
+* TODO: Combine "less than 40 years" with user input section or keep separate?
 * TODO: Ignoring annual inflation adjustments, comparing all values in today's dollars
 * TODO: Mention `npx http-server` for super quick, easy local static server in init or build prototype section
 * TODO: Ref stats can life expectancy
 * TODO: Obviously there's still a lot of work to do, such as extracting hard-coded numbers to meaningfully named constants, figuring out how to update the numbers from govt data, etc. But its important for a prototype, to STOP development once the idea is validated, otherwise you're creating more work for yourself in porting over more features to the "real thing", or you'll be tempted to make the prototype the real thing, which will burden you with unmaintainable code forever.
+* TODO: Aside: When generating JS functions, ChatGPT seems to recommend the `const findBreakevenAge = () => {...}` format but this results in creation of an anonymous function which makes for not very useful stacktraces.
+I prefer `function findBreakevenAge() {...}`
+* TODO: Screenshot somewhere showing how it looks on a phone? i.e. responsive by default